Yellow diarrhea: 12 Causes, Doctor Explains.

 As with any type of diarrhea, speeding up your colon contents can lead to yellowish diarrhea.
 This speeding up is not due to infection or food intolerance all the time.

-Yellow diarrhea may be simply due to anxiety or stress situations such as exams, fears, or any stressful situations.
+Yellow diarrhea may be simply due to anxiety or stressful situations such as exams, fears, or any stressful situations.
 This leads to fear response by your gut leading to attacks of yellow diarrhea [ref]

 Stress/anxiety-related yellow diarrhea is different from Irritable bowel syndrome, as it occurs occasionally, is related to stressful conditions and it is not as frequent as irritable bowel syndrome symptoms.